Educational Question Generation of Children Storybooks via Question Type Distribution Learning and Event-Centric Summarization: Introduction

 \section{Introduction}

 Listening to and understanding fairy tales or storybooks are very crucial for children's early intellectual and literacy development \cite{sim2014}.
-During the storybook reading process, prompting suitable \textbf{questions} with educational purposes can help children understand the content and inspire their interests \cite{Zevenbergen2003DialogicRA,Ganotice2017EnhancingPR,XU2021104059}.
+During the storybook reading process, prompting suitable questions with educational purposes can help children understand the content and inspire their interests \cite{Zevenbergen2003DialogicRA,Ganotice2017EnhancingPR}.

-\zhenjie{These questions include high-cognitive-demand (HCD) questions and low-cognitive-demand \zhenjie{(LCD)} questions.
-HCD questions usually correspond to application, analysis, synthesis, and evaluation questions in Bloom's taxonomy of cognitive process \cite{doi:10.3102/00346543049001013,Anderson2000ATF}, which are salient events merged from different elements across a session \cite{cd} and good learning achievement \cite{doi:10.3102/00346543049001013}. } In contrast, LCD questions describing facts in stories (\textit{e.g.}, \emph{Who is Snow White's mother?}), HCD questions are often related to events and their relations (\textit{e.g.}, \emph{Why did the queen want to kill Snow White?} or \emph{What happened after the huntsman raised his dagger in the forest?}).

-However, it is challenging even for humans to ask educationally meaningful questions to engage children in storybook reading, which could be due to adults lacking the skills or time to integrate such interactive opportunities \cite{Golinkoff2019LanguageMD}.
+\zhenjie{There is an evidence that \textbf{high-cognitive-demand} (HCD) questions usually relate to good learning achievement \cite{doi:10.3102/00346543049001013}.
+HCD questions usually correspond to application, analysis,synthesis, and evaluation questions in Bloom's taxonomyof cognitive process \cite{doi:10.3102/00346543049001013,Anderson2000ATF}, which are salient events merged from different elements across a session \cite{cd}. } However, it is challenging even for humans to ask educationally meaningful questions to engage children in storybook reading, which could be due to adults lacking the skills or time to integrate such interactive opportunities \cite{Golinkoff2019LanguageMD}.
 Recent research shows that AI-powered conversational agents can play the role of language partners to read fairy tales to children and ask them educational questions \cite{XU2021104059}.
 This motivates us to investigate techniques to generate \zhenjie{HCD} educational questions for children's storybooks automatically.
 Automating the generation of such questions can have great value in supporting children's language development through guided conversation.

+During storybook reading, HCD questions require children to make inferences and predictions.
+In contrast to low-cognitive-demand \zhenjie{(LCD)} questions describing facts in stories (\textit{e.g.}, \emph{Who is Snow White's mother?}), HCD questions are often related to events and their relations (\textit{e.g.}, \emph{Why did the queen want to kill Snow White?} or \emph{What happened after the huntsman raised his dagger in the forest?}).